 The centre’s design also helped test new work environments, technologies, processes and work cultures, which promoted innovation.
 Outcomes of the test were implemented in the final innovation centre.
 Following the new centre’s completion, the modular centre was converted into a visitor area.

 Merck Innovation Center design and facilities

-Details of Merck’s ONE Global Headquarters initiative
+Merck’s ONE Global Headquarters initiative details

 Merck’s initiative aims to establish Darmstadt as the company’s main site by 2020.
 Development of the innovation centre and employee cafeteria form the main part of the initiative.